brimdata/zed/docs/zed/README.md

 Indexes are created and managed with one or more _index rules_.

-While you can simply create rules and run `zed index update` to insure that indexes are all up to date with committed data, the process under the involves indexing each data object and storing its index object as another cloud object in the data pool.
+While you can simply create rules and run `zed index update` to ensure that indexes are all up to date with committed data, the process here involves indexing each data object and storing its index object as another cloud object in the data pool.
 Once an index is successfully computed, the binding between a data object and its index is transactionally committed to its branch so that the query planner always has a consistent